andypye/ShoppingCart-Demo/README.md

 # ShoppingCartTech Demo

+### Introduction
+This is a very simple SwiftUI Demo project.
+It just has a simple products screen and shopping cart screen.

 #### API
 The API class is very very basic, but it does the job of getting the products.